 |Why can’t I limit all sharing?||Federal law gives you the right to limit only

 Companies related by common ownership or control.
 They can be financial and non-financial companies.

 Companies not related by common ownership or control.
 They can be financial and non-financial companies.

 A formal agreement between non-affiliated financial companies that together market financial products or services to you.

-To request disclosures or access to your personal information, please submit your request via email or call a member service representative at (888) 858-8678.
+To request disclosures or access to your personal information, please submit your request by either completing the forms below, sending us an email or by calling a member service representative at (888) 858-6878.